 Just enabling Auto Motion Plus automatically sets the flicker to 120Hz.
 Setting LED Clear Motion to 'On' further reduces the flicker frequency to 60Hz.

-When you are in 'Game' mode, the flicker frequency is always 120Hz.
-If you enable LED Clear Motion in Game Motion Plus, it will change the flicker frequency to 60Hz and will make the image even crisper.
+When you're in 'Game' mode, the flicker frequency is always 120Hz.
+If you enable LED Clear Motion in Game Motion Plus, it'll change the flicker frequency to 60Hz and will make the image even crisper.

 The Samsung Q80 can interpolate lower frame rate content up to 120fps.
 To enable motion interpolation, you must enable Auto Motion Plus and adjust the available sliders.